redewiedergabe/corpus/data/additional/single_annotated/full_nonfict/xmi/README.txt

-This folder contains complete non-fictional texts (annotated by single annotators) in XMI-format, as used by the annotation framework DKPro (https://dkpro.github.io/).
+This folder contains complete non-fictional texts (annotated by single annotators) in XMI format, as used by the annotation framework DKPro (https://dkpro.github.io/).
 Each file contains one text, its metadata and the annotations of project REDEWIEDERGABE.

 Folder "resources" contains the type systems needed to process the XMI files.